 High-Speed Rail in California

-Nevertheless, the CalChamber recognizes that despite the possibility of an increasing lack of political viability of the project, voters passed Proposition 1A to make the initial investment in a high-speed rail system in California.
+Nevertheless, the CalChamber recognizes that despite the possibility that political viability of the project may be lacking, voters passed Proposition 1A to make the initial investment in a high-speed rail system in California.
 Until the will of the voting public changes, the CalChamber seeks to limit further increases in costs.
 The CalChamber will seek to ensure that all interested private firms—whether foreign, out-of-state, or California-based—can bid for contracts without constraints so that the system can be built in the most efficient and cost-effective manner.
 High-Speed Rail in California

 Position: The CalChamber supports policies that result in improved trade volumes, increased employment, and enhanced economic growth.
 Improvements in infrastructure will ensure that the state’s ports remain vibrant and competitive.
 California lawmakers should focus on policies that improve public-private partnerships to invest in port infrastructure and remove unnecessary regulatory barriers to growth.